 YES N/A

-Cost Estimate: The Owner Representative shall approve the Phase A Estimate of Construction Cost.
+Cost Estimate: The Department r Representative shall approve the Phase A Estimate of Construction Cost.
 See Section 309 - Phase A Estimate of Construction Cost.

 Energy Usage Cost.
-The Owner has received the projected energy usage cost from the Architect-Engineer for inclusion in their future operating budget.
+The Department has received the projected energy usage cost from the Architect-Engineer for inclusion in their future operating budget.

 Phase A Submittal Review and Approval: